mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

 # Lua Filter

 The luafilter is a filter that calls a set of functions in a Lua script.
-The filter is currently a part of the experimental module set.

 Read the [Lua language documentation](https://www.lua.org/docs.html) for information on how to write Lua scripts.

+*Note:* This module is a part of the experimental module package, `maxscale-experimental`.

 ## Filter Parameters